Stability and convergence of multi-converter systems using projection-free power-limiting droop control: Numerical Case Study

 \section{Numerical Case Study}

-To illustrate and validate our analytical results obtained for the reduced-order model \eqref{eq:newplimdroopsc} and \eqref{eq:dcpfeq} of the frequency dynamics of multi-converter power systems, we use an electromagnetic transient (EMT) simulation of the IEEE 9-bus system (see Fig.~\ref{fig:9bus_system}) with three VSCs controlled by power limiting droop control.
+To illustrate and validate our analytical results obtained using the reduced-order model \eqref{eq:newplimdroopsc} and \eqref{eq:dcpfeq}, we use an electromagnetic transient (EMT) simulation of the IEEE 9-bus system (see Fig.~\ref{fig:9bus_system}) with three VSCs controlled by projection-free power limiting droop control.